Illinois Medicaid Honored with 2022 NAMD Spotlight Award

 Project

-The Illinois Department of Healthcare and Family Services is a national leader in equity-focused rate reform.
-Even before the COVID-19 pandemic, leaders in Illinois had their eye on nursing home reform to advance equity particularly in historically underserved Black and Brown communities, and in facilities serving high percentages of Medicaid members.
+The Illinois Department of Healthcare and Family Services is a national leader in rate reform focused on reducing health disparities.
+Even before the COVID-19 pandemic, leaders in Illinois had their eye on nursing home reform to reduce health disparities particularly in historically underserved Black and Brown communities, and in facilities serving high percentages of Medicaid members.
 The Department engaged in wide-scale nursing facility rate reform including the creation of a value-based payment incentive directly linked to quality of care, staffing levels, and resident outcomes.
 The law, signed in May 2022 and made effective July 2022, marks the first time in Illinois that funding for the nursing home industry ties directly to quality.

 A Model for Change